-The function returns an image of the value of Arg as a Wide_String.
+The function returns an image of the value of Arg as a Wide_String, that is, a sequence of characters representing the value in display form.
 The lower bound of the result is one.
 The image has the same sequence of character as defined for S'Wide_Wide_Image if all the graphic characters are defined in Wide_Character; otherwise the sequence of characters is implementation defined (but no shorter than that of S'Wide_Wide_Image for the same value of Arg).